Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Introduction

-Moreover, the story generation lacks controllability \cite{lin-riedl-2021-plug}.
-It is hard to control the content produced by PLMs beyond the given prompt, such as enforcing or editing the narrative style, character persona, or story topic.
+Furthermore, story generation via PLMs lack controllability \cite{lin-riedl-2021-plug}.
+It is hard to control the content produced by PLMs beyond the given prompt, such as enforcing or editing the narrative style, character persona, specific events, or story topic.

 To alleviate these problems, many recent studies begin to seek external knowledge to enhance story generation (introduced in Section~\ref{sec_method}).
 The intuition being that, by integrating structured knowledge that encodes explicit facts or rules into the generation process, such logical rules and inter-dependencies help to make generated stories more coherent and consistent.
 In addition, learning from knowledge-intensive data helps to achieve better knowledge grounding.
 Structured knowledge enhancement has shown to be effective in lifting the quality of generated stories \cite{Common-Posttrain,MKR,Coep}.